ilias25/for8bit-bundle/README.md

 Transport layer is provided by third-party bundle [guzzlehttp/guzzle](https://github.com/guzzle/guzzle).

 You can find more
-information about Buzz on its dedicated page at https://github.com/ilias25/for8bit-bundle.
+information about For8BitBundle on its dedicated page at https://github.com/ilias25/for8bit-bundle.

 ## Installation